 This is an underrated factor that makes a big difference.

-A workforce that includes a lot of people in their 50s and 60s, the company would have to pay more in group insurance premium.
+A workforce that includes a lot of people in their 50s and 60s, the company would have to pay more in Group Insurance refers to any insurance plan under which a group of employees (and their dependents), or members of a premium.

 Older people are more likely to fall sick.
 They are more likely to have pre-existing illnesses.